PalisadoesFoundation/talawa-api/userRolesAndMutations.md

 ### USER -

 All other Mutations except those exclusive to Admin and Super Admin can be accessed by the User type.

+To be updated whenever new mutations are added